-Users are prohibited from reading, modifying, deleting, or copying another user's e-mail.
+Users are prohibited from reading, modifying, deleting, or copying another user's email.
 Users are also prohibited from sending unsolicited junk mail, chain letters, and for-profit messages.

-Users may not search for, access, or copy directories, programs, files, or data not belonging to them, without expressed authorization to do so.
+Users may not search for, access, or copy directories, programs, files, or data not belonging to them without express authorization.